 @functools.partial(jax.jit, static_argnames=['max_output_size', 'threshold'])

-def nms_pallas(boxes, scores, max_output_size, threshold=0.1):
+def nms_pallas(bins, scores, max_output_size, threshold=0.1):

-n_boxes = scores.size
+n_boxes = scores.measurement

-mask_threshold, mask_threshold2, scores = init_tensors(boxes,
+mask_threshold, mask_threshold2, scores = init_tensors(bins,

 scores,